Estuário de Iguape

 Brazil needs biofertilizers

-Brazil is the world's largest buyer of fertilizers — and imports 85% of what it consumes.
-Over 41 million tons per year at a cost of US$ 25 billion.
+Brazil is the world's largest buyer of fertilizers — importing 85% of what it consumes.
+Over 41 million tons per year at US$ 25 billion.
 This dependency is unsustainable and creates an unprecedented strategic opportunity for domestic organic biofertilizer production.

 The biofertilizer market grows 4 times faster than conventional, driven by the new Bioinputs Law (Law 15.070/2024) — making Brazil the first country with specific bioinputs regulation.
-There are 40 million hectares of degraded soils awaiting a solution.
+99 million acres of degraded soils await a solution.

 85%